aovabo/aovabo/README.md

 **Short Description**
-Hello, my name is Alexander and I am a security researcher and developer.
+Hello, my name is Alexander.
 I love finding security vulnerabilities and developing exploits, as well as fixing functional bugs.
-I am very fascinated by security, privacy, and aerospace engineering, and have experience with data protection laws and regulations such as the GDPR and CCPA.
+I am very fascinated by IT, security, privacy, and compliance engineering.